FABulous Farmers is a new European project designed to support farmers in the transition to more agro-ecological practices on their farms.

-The Soil Association will assist farmers in identifying and adopting relevant practices such as these from the FAB suite of practices.
-We will be working alongside the Farm Carbon Cutting Toolkit (FCCT); the National Trust and the Centre for Ecology and Hydrology (CEH).
+In the UK the Soil Association will be working alongside the Farm Carbon Cutting Toolkit (FCCT); the National Trust and the Centre for Ecology and Hydrology (CEH).
 The project will focus on three pilot regions at first: The South West of England, Pembrokeshire and the East of England.

 To get involved contact us.